GabrielHub/UniversitySimulator/README.md

 - [ ] **Redesign Core**
 	- [ ] Resources and Balance
-		- [ ] Define Resources (are there different types of buildings?)
+		- [x] Define Resources (are there different types of buildings?)
-		- [ ] Redesign how each resources affects the other (algorithm, relations)
+		- [x] Redesign how each resources affects the other (algorithm, relations)
-		- [ ] Win / Lose States
+		- [x] Win / Lose States
-		- [ ] Change Buildings from numeric resource to an object and a seperate tab to manage it
+		- [ ] Change Buildings from numeric resource to a dictionary and a seperate tab to manage it
 	- [ ] Gameplay Loop
 		- [x] Change from Turn based click to Real Time
 		- [ ] Add option to pause, either on events or something else